-Are you raising narcissistic and entitled children without realizing it?
-If you believe your kids aren’t appreciative and grateful for what they have and are becoming progressively spoiled, then here’s how you can change such thought and behavior patterns.
+Do you have ungrateful kids?
+Are you raising narcissistic and entitled kids without realizing it?
+If you believe your children aren’t appreciative and grateful for what they have and are becoming progressively spoiled, then here’s how to raise more grateful children.

 Read also: How Parents Create Narcissistic Children

-Social psychologist and author Susan Newman, Ph.D. explains “when children receive everything they want, we feed into their sense of entitlement – and feelings of gratitude fall by the wayside.”
+Experts believe that children can develop a sense of entitlement when they are provided with whatever they want.
+Not only this adversely affects their sense of gratitude but also makes them feel privileged.
 When we as parents do everything to make them happy in every moment without teaching them the value of hard work, we keep them from being grateful and appreciating all the good things they already have.

-Here are a few signs that your child has entitlement issues as laid down by author Amy McCready in her book, “The Me, Me, Me Epidemic: A Step-by-Step Guide to Raising Capable, Grateful Kids in an Over-Entitled World” –
+Here are a few signs that your ungrateful kids have entitlement issues as laid down by author Amy McCready in her book, “The Me, Me, Me Epidemic: A Step-by-Step Guide to Raising Capable, Grateful Kids in an Over-Entitled World” –

 - Self-centered or selfish